barchart/alerting-service-public/example/mobile/README.md

 ### Overview

-A simple mobile application, written using [React Native](https://reactnative.dev/) and the [JavaScript SDK for the Barchart Alerting Service](https://github.com/barchart/alerts-client-js).
+A simple mobile app, written using [React Native](https://reactnative.dev/) and the [JavaScript SDK for the Barchart Alerting Service](https://github.com/barchart/alerts-client-js).

 ### Screen Captures